lszeremeta/MEgen/README.md

 ## What is structured data

-[Structured data](https://developers.google.com/search/docs/guides/intro-structured-data) are additional data placed on websites.
-They are not visible to ordinary internet users but can be easily processed by machines.
+[Structured data](https://developers.google.com/search/docs/guides/intro-structured-data) is additional data placed on websites.
+It is not visible to ordinary internet users but can be easily processed by machines.
 There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://www.w3.org/TR/microdata/).
 MEgen supports them all and uses the [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).

 ## How to start